-• Any two propositions can be combined by the word "or" to form a third proposition called the disjunction of the originals.

-• Definition: If p and q are arbitrary propositions, then the disjunction of p and q is written and will be true iff either p is true, or q is true, or both p and q are true.
+- Any two propositions can be combined by the word "or" to form a third proposition called the disjunction of the originals. - Definition: If p and q are arbitrary propositions, then the disjunction of p and q is written and will be true iff either p is true, or q is true, or both p and q are true.

-$\not p \lor q$
+$$p \vee q$$